Earn Your High School Diploma in Ohio

 The Ohio GED

 Adults seeking a high school diploma in Ohio may want to consider the GED designation, which is the only option for a high school credential available statewide.
 The GED is a four-part exam created by the American Council on Education (ACE).
 It's for individuals who don't have a high school diploma and aren't currently enrolled in high school or another secondary school diploma program.

 Passing the GED tests leads to the Ohio High School Equivalence Diploma.
 The GED covers four subjects: math, social studies, science and language arts.
-You need to obtain a total score of at least 600 with no less than 150 on any individual exam.
+You need to obtain a total score of at least 580 with no less than 145 on any individual exam.

 Eligibility for the GED tests

 In Ohio, test candidates must be 18 years old.
-Individuals between the ages of 16 and 18 may take the test by having a superintendent or principal from their most recent school district complete an age waiver form.
-The GED application must be completed online.
-You may pay the registration fee online or print and mail your application and payment.
+Individuals between the ages of 16 and 18 may take the test after having a superintendent or principal from their most recent school district complete a withdrawal form.
+Test takers who are 16 or 17 will also need to submit an age waiver form.
+The GED application must be completed online or by phone.
 Forms, age exemptions and fee information may be found on the Ohio Department of Education website.

 Preparing for the Exams

 GED practice tests and preparation classes are available for Ohio residents at local adult learning centers, public schools and community colleges.
-Center locations are available on the state's Education Department website or on the Ohio Literacy Network website.
-Online and home preparation aids are also available on the ACE website, PBS literacy link and the KET adult learning website.
+Center locations are available on the state's Education Department website.
+Online and home preparation aids are also available on the PBS Literacy Link and the KET adult learning website.

 Adult High School